cocode/TrekBasicFamily/README.md

 ### TrekBot
 TrekBot is a bot that plays Super Star Trek.
 It's used for automated testing and code coverage.

-* The **Rust version** behaves like a human player by using stdin/stdout, making it compatible with any text-based implementation.
+* The **Rust version** of TrekBot behaves like a human player by using stdin/stdout, making it compatible with any text-based implementation.
 * The **Python Version** of TrekBot works by accessing internal data structures of the Python version of TrekBasic, and is therefore only usable with TrekBasic in Python.